SatyamOzaR/Implement-CatMullRomSpline-using-cpp-openCV-VScode/README.md

 ### Note : Please make sure that you have included configuration for the CatMullRomSpline.h which is located in include folder

+### If you are using VS-code you can also make use of my ".vscode" folder and modify the binary-paths accordingly

 ### Run the main.cpp file to get the following output

 ## Output for the input of 4 points